 Hackney Downs user group

 A pleasant walk links Hackney Downs to a number of other green spaces.
 The walk, which takes under an hour, goes through Shacklewell and highlights changing architecture over the last 300 years.
-For more information see Get Walking, Keep Walking.
+For more information see Walking.

-Dogs are not allowed in the play area or sports facilities.
-Council officers have the power to request that dogs are put on leads if they are behaving aggressively, causing damage, or if their owner does not have appropriate control over them.
+Dogs are not allowed in the play area or sports facilities and Council officers have the power to request that dogs are put on leads if they are behaving aggressively, causing damage, or if their owner does not have appropriate control over them.
 More information on dogs in parks.